bgotchall/girlscoutreact2/developerNotes.md

 SQL notes:
 Spent forever debugging a test case of getting/posting dumb things from SQL.
 You essentally cannot hand-write test data into the DB, it will fail sequelizes' mean tests.
 Easier to write a post route and read that.
 Also, it insists on Pluralizing the names so you can't even control that.

+Auth0 notes:
+if it spins forever, delete the cookie and refresh